gvwilson/thirdbit/src/fiction/in-heck/index.md

 but people only went through its front door at the beginning and end of their lives.
-For every other visit they went around to the back and waited on the spacious, shady porch until they were invited in.
+For every other visit they went around to the back and waited on the spacious porch until they were invited in.

 Gumption and Maddy jumped to their feet